copy-to-sharath/Finetune-SegFormer/README.md

 2. run the predictionOverlay.py file using this command: python predictionOverlay.py --model_path MODEL_PATH --save_path SAVE_PATH
 ```

 saveComparisonWithOverlay.py would save a plot of the overlay and the ground truth side by side in the specified save path folder.
-The number of subplots is based on batch_size defined in the config file.

 ```bash
 1. 'cd scripts/utilities'